“If you correct your mind, the rest of your life will fall into place.” –Lao Tzu

 - Adopt a healthy lifestyle: The ecosystem of our body is directly impacted by the kind of lifestyle that we choose to live.
 This includes the kind of food we eat and the amount of physical activities we participate in.
 Truly successful people maintain at least a certain degree of clean living because it creates a sense of balance and a sound mind that’ll help them make responsible and smart choices in their lives.
 Clean living means that you eat a nutritious diet, filled with brain-friendly food, and drink plenty of water.
 It also includes getting optimal levels of physical activity, which boosts the mind’s function by regularizing the blood flow to the brain.
 Living clean also requires that we stay away from substances such as alcohol, nicotine and recreational drugs, which damage our brain cells.

 - Engage in learning and creativity: A healthy mind is an active mind that’s stretched on a regular basis through learning and creative pursuits.
 A brain is like a muscle that needs to be worked out through stimulating it with knowledge and intellectual challenges.
 Mental fitness has been on the decline ever since we’ve introduced mindless video games, television, and other things that don’t need much mental energy.
 We need to fight this laziness because without sufficient mental stimulation, our brains can rapidly age and degenerate.
 Mental activities such as reading, solving puzzles, attending courses and lectures, and engaging in creative hobbies can stimulate the brain cells and strengthen the connections between brain cells.
+You can try out some games and exercises to improve your memory and focus.
 Engaging in these activities will lead to a sharp, intellectually and creatively driven mindset.
 We also need to avoid any negative and irrelevant news that doesn’t enhance your life.

 - Have a foundation of support and spiritual connectedness: Humans are social beings and our happiness is strongly linked with how connected we feel to others.
 We derive a big source of comfort from a community of family, friends, co-workers and partners who support us.
 Some of us need extra support beyond the Earthly realm.
 We want to feel connected to something that’s bigger than ourselves that lies in the field of cosmic consciousness.
 Having faith and being connected to a source of inspiration, love and goodness will provide a buffer against those rough and challenging times.